fabiosenracorrea/dynamodb-provider/readme.md

 - **Optional**
 - Secondary index configuration.
   - Key: Index name as defined in DynamoDB.
-  - Value: Object with `partitionKey` and `rangeKey` column names, optional `numeric` flag for atomic operations support.
+  - Value: Object with `partitionKey` and `rangeKey` column names, optional `numeric` to indicate its range value should be a number (unlocks atomic updates for it too)

+> Important!
+SingleTable patterns rely on string keys almost exclusively, with the exception of rank-type range keys.
+That's why we auto convert any valid key/index-key to string, **unless marked here with the `numeric: true` flag**.
+This in turn makes it a requirement to only accept numbers/single numbers arrays are possible valid values for it.

 #### `autoRemoveTableProperties`